j89livingston/FnH_Analysis/README.md

 ## Results:

-According to the month to month from each year, we can see that there was a loss compared to 2019 profits, ranging from 10-20k difference a month.
+According to the month to month from each year, we can see that 2019 was the most profitable year and 2020 was the lowest.
+March seems to be the most profitable month for each year.
+October seems to have an increase of sales each year also.

 <img src="./Resources/ymd.png" width="500">

 Within the 4 years, it seems the 1st and 2nd quarter outperforms the 3rd and 4th quarter.
+When comparing 2018 to 2021, 2021 has a lower 1st quarter but a higher 2nd and 3rd quarter.

 <img src="./Resources/quarterly.png" width="500">